Nun Cho Ga: Discovery

 It was found by gold miners on June 21, 2022, in the Un Klondike area of Yukon in northern Canada.
-The find site belongs to Tr'ondek Hwech's First Nation.
+The find site belongs to Trʼondëk Hwëchʼin First Nation.
 The mammoth baby, thought to be female, was named Nun Cho Ga, meaning "Big Baby Animal" in the Hän language spoken by the Indigenous peoples of the area.
-It is thought to be exactly the same size as Lyuba, the 42,000-year-old Siberian baby Mammoth found in Siberia in 2007.
+It is thought to be the same size as Lyuba, the 42,000-year-old Siberian baby Mammoth found in Siberia in 2007.